 The majority of modules in BSc Biological Sciences are optional, giving you the opportunity to cover a broad range of topics or specialise in a particular area such as ecology and wildlife or human biology.
 You will be taught by experts in their fields and have access to a range of research facilities.
-BSc Biological Sciences achieved an overall student satisfaction score of 93% in the National Student Survey 2020.
+We are currently in the process of applying for accreditation from the Royal Society of Biology to further enhance this course.

 Within environmental biology options you will develop an understanding of ecology, conservation biology and humankind's impact on biodiversity.
 The University of Reading’s award-winning campus is home to over 1,000 different animal species and is extremely useful for learning fieldwork skills.
 It also features the Cole Museum of Zoology and a herbarium, which house vast collections and offer volunteering opportunities.
 Additionally, you will have the chance to apply your scientific knowledge to a range of other habitats through our optional field courses.
 These normally last around two weeks and take place in locations such as Devon, Ecuador and the Galapagos Islands, Iceland, Spain and Colombia.